 The IRS receives more than 95,000 applications for tax-exempt status each year.
 We've provided the following guidelines for when you can expect to hear from us.
 What happens after I submit my application?
 After submitting your application for tax-exempt status, you will receive an acknowledgement notice, which means the IRS has received your application.
 If additional information is needed, the case will be assigned to an Exempt Organizations specialist who will contact you if necessary.
-Has my application been assigned to a specialist?
-Applications submitted after the postmark date in the chart below have not yet been assigned to an Exempt Organizations specialist.
-Keep checking this web page for updates and await IRS contact.
+Has my application been assigned to a specialist? (updated Jan.
+26, 2024) Applications submitted after the postmark date in the chart below have not yet been assigned to an Exempt Organizations specialist.
+Keep checking this webpage for updates and await IRS contact.
 There is no need to call.
 Information on expedite handling requests.
-Form Number Your application has not been assigned if postmarked after this date: Form 1023-EZ August 26, 2023 Form 1023 January 3, 2023 Form 1024 February 27, 2023 Form 1024-A February 8, 2023 Form 8940 January 5, 2023 How do I check the status of my application after it has been assigned to a specialist?
+Form number Your application has not been assigned if postmarked after this date Form 1023-EZ February 8, 2024 Form 1023 June 9, 2023 Form 1024 July 7, 2023 Form 1024-A June 12, 2023 Form 8940 June 20, 2023 How do I check the status of my application after it has been assigned to a specialist?
 If you submitted your application before the postmark date in the chart above, and the IRS has not contacted you regarding your application, you can contact us by phone, fax, or mail to check on the status of your application.
 The IRS can't respond to your inquiry through email.
 Note: When we make a determination of your tax-exempt status, we mail you a determination letter.
 We also post determination letters approving tax-exempt status to Tax Exempt Organization Search (TEOS).
 You may wish to search TEOS to see if you have been issued a determination letter approving your tax-exempt status, which you may not yet have received in the mail, before contacting us to check on the status of your application.
 Please provide your contact information with the below items.
 You will need the following information before you contact us to verify a letter application status: Name of the organization.
 Organization's employer identification number (available on the application form or Form W-2).
 Application number.
 Date application was submitted.
 Indicate if you are an office or director legally authorized to represent the applicant.
 Practitioners may need to submit a valid Form 2848, Power of Attorney and Declaration of RepresentativePDF or Form 8821, Tax Information AuthorizationPDF.
 By phone Call 877-829-5500 (toll-free) By fax Fax your information to 855-204-6184 By mail Internal Revenue Service EO Determinations Attn: Manager, EO Correspondence P.O.
-Box 2508 Room 6-403 Cincinnati, OH 45202 By Express and Overnight Delivery Internal Revenue Service Room 6-403 Attn: Manager, EO Correspondence 550 Main Street Cincinnati, OH 45202 Additional information Filing responsibilities Requests for rulings or determination letters Expediting exemption applications More help from the IRS Small to Mid-Size Tax Exempt Organization Workshop - learn about the benefits, limitations and expectations of tax-exempt organizations by attending this 10-course workshop.
+Box 2508 Room 6-403 Cincinnati, OH 45202 By express and overnight delivery Internal Revenue Service Room 6-403 Attn: Manager, EO Correspondence 550 Main Street Cincinnati, OH 45202 Additional information Filing responsibilities Requests for rulings or determination letters Expediting exemption applications More help from the IRS Small to Mid-Size Tax Exempt Organization Workshop — Learn about the benefits, limitations and expectations of tax-exempt organizations by attending this 10-course workshop.